 Pumpkin Gnocchi – Lombardy

-Lombardy, located on the north western end of the country, is the most populated and riches region in Italy.
+Lombardy, located on the north western end of the country, is the most populated and richest region in Italy.
 Milan, the capital, is known as a hub of fashion and finance.
 It is home of the Last Supper painted by Leonardo DaVinci and Lake Como, a well known vacation destination and the deepest lake in Europe.
 The region’s position in the north makes the climate cooler than most of Italy and as a result warm hearty dishes are popular.

 - 1.3 lbs pumpkin